Long's Bakery

-Long's Bakery is a bakery specializing in donuts in the Haughville neighborhood of Indianapolis, Indiana, in the United States, with a second location in Southport, Indiana.
+Long's Bakery is a bakery specializing in donuts in the Haughville neighborhood of Indianapolis, Indiana, United States, with a second location in Southport, Indiana.

 History

 Long's was founded in 1951 in Haughville.
-A second location in Southport, Indiana, just south of Indianapolis, opened in 1987.

-Both locations open at 5:30 AM daily and are cash only.
+A second location in Southport, just south of Indianapolis, opened in 1987.
+Both locations open at 5:30 AM daily and accept cash only.

 In 2020, Indianapolis rapper Tevin Studdard released a song called "Long's Bakery Music Video" during which he raps about eating Long's donuts.
 The video has had over 390,000 views on YouTube.
 That same year David Letterman received the Bill McGowan Leadership Award in Indianapolis.
 During the award event, he tossed Long's donuts into the audience.

+Long's has thrived by appealing to an ethnically diverse consumer base, from the largely Black neighborhood surrounding its 16th Street store to residents of nearby Speedway and suburban commuters stopping by as they drive into downtown Indianapolis.
+Anthropologist Paul Mullins wrote that Long's "flourished in the race of a relatively typical tale of spatial transformation, demographic shifts, and quite radical changes in how Americans have eaten in the last century".

 Cuisine

 The bakery specializes in donuts.
-Their most popular is a glazed yeast donut, in which up to 20 people will wait in line for on Saturday mornings.
+Their most popular is a glazed yeast donut, for which up to 20 people will wait in line on Saturday mornings.
 They also produce apple cinnamon frys, apple fritters, Long Johns, and cake donuts.

 Reception

 Long's has been named one of the best donut shops in the United States by Thrillist and one of the best eating establishments in Indianapolis by Eater.
-It's also consistently named one of the best donut shops in Indiana and Indianapolis by local media, including the Indianapolis Star.
+It is also consistently named one of the best donut shops in Indiana and Indianapolis by local media, including the Indianapolis Star.
 It has been called one of the "essential eats" of Indianapolis by Indianapolis Monthly.